haensen/kubernetes-submissions/todo_app/README.md

 kubectl apply -f manifests/
 ```

-The service should become available in the port which is forwarded to 30080.
+Page with 'hello world' should become available at localhost:8081